costastf/enpassreadercli/USAGE.rst

       -e, --enumerate       List all the passwords in the database.
       -s, --search          Interactively search for an entry in the database and return that password.
+      -f, --fuzzy-search    Interactively fuzzy search for an entry in the database and return that password.

     # Getting one password